Fuyt27/dscBLAST/README.md

 ## **Tutorial**

-For demonstration purpose, we took the dataset ectoderm.rda as example.
+For demonstration purpose, we took the dataset ectoderm.rda[`example.zip`] as example.

 #### Package loading